ant-media/ant-media-documentation/docs/guides/developer-sdk-and-api/sdk-integration/javascript-sdk/web-conference-sample.md

 ![](@site/static/img/sdk-integration/javascript-sdk/conference-sample.png)

-When there are other participants which are connected to the same room via Android, iOS, or the web, then a conference room will be established and users can communicate with each other.
+When there are other participants who are connected to the same room via Android, iOS, or the web, then a conference room will be established and users can communicate with each other.

-You can quickly join as a second participant to the same room with opening same url in the second tab.
+You can quickly join as a second participant in the same room by opening the same URL in the second tab.